w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 **consensus** and **execution** layers.
 Each layer handles the block validation information, peer discovery, and Proof-of-Stake of the Ethereum client.

-Polkadot's primary component is the **relay chain**, which hosts heterogeneous **shards** called parachains.
-The relay chain aggregates information from its shards, the parachains, where Polkadot validators agree upon consensus and finality.
-In essence, one can look at Polkadot as a series of **runtimes**, which are state transition functions used to describe parachains (shards), as well as Polkadot itself.
-Like Ethereum, Polkadot clients abstract away many of their responsibilities into various components built using Substrate.
+Polkadot's primary component is the **relay chain**, which hosts heterogeneous **parachains**.
+The relay chain aggregates information from each parachain, where validators agree upon consensus and finality.
+In essence, one can look at Polkadot as a series of **runtimes**, which are state transition functions used to describe parachains, as well as Polkadot itself.

 ### Forks, Upgrades, and Governance

-Ethereum governance is done off-chain, where various stakeholders come to a consensus through some medium other than the protocol itself.
-Upgrades on Ethereum will follow the standard hard-fork procedure, requiring validators to upgrade their nodes to implement protocol changes.
+Ethereum's governance is done off-chain, where various stakeholders come to a consensus through some medium other than the protocol itself.
+Upgrades on Ethereum will follow the standard hard-fork procedure, coordinating both the community and validators to upgrade their nodes to implement protocol changes.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance, called OpenGov](./learn-polkadot-opengov.md), to faciliate upgrades to the Polkadot runtime.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance, called OpenGov](./learn-polkadot-opengov.md), to facilitate upgrades to the Polkadot runtime.
 These upgrades are voted on via the stakeholders of Polkadot, where if successful, the upgrade is enacted automatically in the blocks to come.
+The only time Polkadot validator operators upgrade their nodes is when the client itself gets updated.

 Because of this mechanism, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol _without_ a hard fork.
 Anything